 In all four of our housing models, we provide case management and goal setting with a strong emphasis on accountability.
-We work with each participant to mitigate the root causes of homelessness through programs to help with employment, money management, family skills and more.
+We work with each participant to address the root causes of homelessness through programs to help with employment, money management, family skills and more.
+Our housing programs include:

 Adult Education and Training

 Nicholas House Adult Education and Training programs help create a new future by defining goals and providing the educational and training support to make their dreams a reality.

 Each family establishes an Individual Service Plan and sets long-term goals.
 Twice-weekly evening course offerings cover 24 different topics ranging from interview skills, resume writing, budget management, debt reduction, computer use, parenting skills, stress management and other professional or life skills.